The Dust Bowl I

 And if it’s strong enough to blow a man over, it is certainly strong enough to … what?

 That’s it!
 Blow the soil away.

 Again - that’s exactly what happened in the farming lands of the Great American West.
-Just like in picture 1.
-The picture shows DUST - not snow or rain - just dead, dry soil.
+It was DUST - not snow or rain - just dead, dry soil.

 That’s not snow, or even soil - it is what’s left of soil once the soil is dead.
 It becomes dust.